An AI revolution and 'quiet luxury' lie ahead in 2024

-The moment has arrived — the moment to take charge.
-This summer, at Inman Connect Las Vegas, July 30-Aug 1, 2024, experience the complete reinvention of the most important event in real estate.
-Join your peers and the industry’s best as we shape the future — together.
-Learn more.
+This report is available exclusively to subscribers of Inman Intel, the data and research arm of Inman offering deep insights and market intelligence on the business of residential real estate and proptech.
+Subscribe today.

-The increased use of Artificial Intelligence and a movement toward “quiet luxury” are key luxury real estate trends that will continue to infiltrate the market in 2024, recent forecast reports show.
+The increased use of artificial intelligence and a movement toward “quiet luxury” are key trends that will continue to infiltrate upper-tier housing in 2024, according to an Intel analysis of luxury market forecasts.

-It’s hard to believe that not much more than a year ago ChatGPT was unleashed to the public, establishing new expectations for the power of technology.
-Many have already said that the burgeoning tech is poised to shake up the current state of affairs as much as the internet once did, Coldwell Banker Global Luxury program’s “The Trend Report” noted.
-But real estate agents have the opportunity now to learn to wield it early and master it to make their lives easier.
+The advent of ChatGPT and other high-tech language tools over the past year-plus have unleashed new expectations for the power of technology.
+Some already claim that the burgeoning tech is poised to shake up the current state of affairs as much as the internet once did, Coldwell Banker Global Luxury program’s “The Trend Report” noted.
+But real estate brokerages have the opportunity now to learn to wield it early and master it to make their lives easier.

 Amidst increased stability in the U.S. economy, recovery in Europe and an influx of Asian funds in high-end global markets, luxury real estate is poised for a strong year, Christie’s International Real Estate’s 2024 Global Luxury Real Estate Forecast reported.
 Alongside trends like a rise in upscale college towns and the arrival of the Gen Z homebuyer, increased demand for “quiet luxury” is something agents will contend with as the year progresses, Christie’s International Real Estate said.